alexanderpharwood/pruve/README.md

 ```

 The custom function alone is not asynchronous, and therefore `then` is only required because of the promise.
-If a custom validator is a promise or returns a promuse, you must call `then` to ensure all validations are executed before accessing any errors.
+If a custom validator is a promise or returns a promise, you must call `then` to ensure all validations are executed before accessing any errors.

 ---